jaysolanki46/jaysolanki46/README.md

 ![Jay Solanki](https://user-images.githubusercontent.com/25057099/135940921-b3b5aa59-a44a-49e8-b862-2d84d6602b1d.png)

 ## 📖 About me
-2+ years professional experience as a software developer.
+2+ years of professional experience as a software developer.
 Specialised in backend development and build management.

 Fast learner and eager to explore new technologies.
 Able to switch between perfectionism and pragmatism.
-Believer in agile software development, team work and Clean Code.
+Believer in agile software development, teamwork and Clean Code.
 Always questioning the status quo and wanting to improve.
 Able and willing to think outside the box.

 ## 👨‍💻 Languages and Tools
    ### Familier